-- 19. The Assessor stated the Subject Property is "probably the nicest home in Crawford" and was custom built by the Taxpayer and doesn't really have any true comparable properties in Crawford. - 20.
-The Taxpayer has not produced competent evidence that the County Board failed to faithfully perform its duties and to act on sufficient competent evidence to justify its actions. - 21.
+- 19. The Taxpayer has not produced competent evidence that the County Board failed to faithfully perform its duties and to act on sufficient competent evidence to justify its actions. - 20.
 The Taxpayer has not adduced clear and convincing evidence that the determination of the County Board is arbitrary or unreasonable and the decision of the County Board should be affirmed.